 C.J.
 Wilcox had to wait longer than most for this opportunity.

-First, he sat, redshirting his freshman basketball season at the University of Washington as the Huskies played their way to an NCAA Sweet 16 appearance in 2010.
+First, he sat, redshirting his freshman season at the University of Washington as the Huskies played their way to a Sweet 16 appearance in 2010.

 Then he contributed, mostly as a 3-point specialist off the bench, playing a supporting role on UW’s NCAA tournament team in 2011.

 He was the Huskies’ No. 3 scoring option in 2012.
-Then he was their leading scorer in 2013 and 2014 after choosing to return for his fifth and final season — a move he says now was mostly necessitated by offseason foot surgery.
-He eventually wound up as the school’s No. 2 career scoring leader while breaking career and single-season records for made 3-pointers.
+Then he was their leading scorer in 2013 and 2014 after choosing to return for his fifth and final season – a move he says now was mostly necessitated by offseason foot surgery – and eventually winding up as the school’s No. 2 all-time scorer while breaking career and single-season records for made 3-pointers.

-“In the NBA, whether you’re starting, get sent to the D-league (developmental league) — college helped me handle those kind of situations.”
+“In the NBA, whether you’re starting, get sent to the D-league – college helped me handle those kind of situations.”

-Wilcox, who will turn 24 in December, isn’t sure when his name will be called, although draft pundits and projections peg him as a late-first-round to early-second-round prospect.
+Wilcox, who will turn 24 in December, isn’t sure when to expect to hear his name called, though draft pundits and projections peg him as a late-first to early-second-round prospect.

-NBADraft.net is slotting Wilcox at the No. 23 spot to the Utah Jazz, a location that would be less than an hour from his hometown of Pleasant Grove (though his family has since relocated to San Diego).
+DraftExpress.com predicts he’ll go No. 34 overall to the Dallas Mavericks.
+NBADraft.net is more optimistic, slotting Wilcox at the No. 23 spot to the Utah Jazz, a location that would be less than an hour from his hometown of Pleasant Grove (though his family has since relocated to San Diego).
+Most other mock drafts have him landing somewhere in between.

 The even-keeled Wilcox doesn’t seem much for speculation, though his assessment of his potential draft position seems in line with most analysts.